This article covers the following topics:

 You can create your own custom test groups and individual tests so that you can accommodate any regulatory or institutional protocols and requirements.

 Test groups allow you to organize your individual tests into logical groupings corresponding to protocols or checklists.
 Within groups, tests are organized by subgroups.
 For example, in the built-in TG142 tests the tests are generally grouped by the main tables in the TG142 report and then sub grouped by test type (dosimetry, mechanical etc.) to correspond to the TG142 table subdivisions.

-All individual tests in Total QA are created as part of a test group and subgroup.
+All individual tests are created as part of a test group and subgroup.
 Individual tests can accommodate numerical, pass-fail, pass-fail warning, document attachment, and text entry type tests.

 To create and manage custom tests, navigate to the "Manage - Custom Tests" page.